Rules are used to configure the CDN behavior. They can be used to influence things like origin selection, cache configuration, and access control.

 For example, if a Cache Time to Live rule is defined at the host level, and a Compression rule is defined at the path level, then both rules are applied to the path.

-The inheritance logic for Processing Stage Rules (On Client Request, On Client Response, On Origin Request) considers them as a single entity.
+The inheritance logic for Processing Stage Rules considers them as a single entity.
 Therefore, if any Processing Stage rule is configured at the path level, it overrides all processing stage rules configured at the host level.

-For example, if the host configuration includes an On Client Request and an On Client Response rule, and the path configuration includes an On Origin Request rule, then only the On Origin Request rule is applied to the path.
+For example, if the host configuration defines Origin Selection (modifies the client request) and Modify Client Response rules, and the path configuration defines a Modify Origin Request rule, then only the Modify Origin Request rule is applied to the path.

 While you can add or modify a rule at any time, if your site is already published, you'll have to save the site configuration and publish it to activate the change in production.